What happens next in the Johnny Depp v Amber Heard defamation trial?

 Ms Heard, best known for Aquaman (2018), is counter-suing her former husband, whom she met when they starred together in The Rum Diary in 2011, for $100m (£80m), arguing that it is she who has been defamed by Mr Depp’s lawyers arguing that her claims to victimhood amount to a “hoax”.

-Lurid details about what was clearly a highly dysfunctional marriage continue to be aired in Judge Penney Azcarate’s Fairfax County courtroom, with friends, former staff and clinical psychologists all taking to the witness box to offer expert testimony.
+Lurid details about what was clearly a highly dysfunctional marriage were aired in Judge Penney Azcarate’s Fairfax County courtroom, with friends, former staff and clinical psychologists all taking to the witness box to offer expert testimony.

 Celebrity acquaintances of the two actors have also added to the media circus surrounding the trial, with Mr Depp’s ex-partners Winona Ryder and Vanessa Paradis joining former co-stars Javier Bardem, Penelope Cruz and Eva Green in speaking out on his behalf while Julia Fox, Howard Stern and Kathy Griffin are among those to have expressed support for Ms Heard.

-The trial’s dramatic final week will see British supermodel Kate Moss, 48, make a virtual appearance to take questions on her past relationship with Mr Depp in the mid-1990s after Ms Heard alleged during her defence testimony that the former had once pushed the latter down the stairs.
+The trial’s dramatic final week saw British supermodel Kate Moss, 48, make a virtual appearance to take questions on her past relationship with Mr Depp in the mid-1990s after Ms Heard alleged during her defence testimony that the former had once pushed the latter down the stairs.

-Ms Moss has never accused Mr Depp of hurting her and has reportedly been supportive of him throughout his legal disputes with Ms Heard.
+Ms Moss told the court Mr Depp never pushed her down the stairs or abused her in any other way.

 The court has sat every Monday to Thursday since 11 April and was originally scheduled to conclude proceedings on 19 May but had to implement a further week’s extension due to the sheer amount of evidence under consideration, ensuring the seven-person jury has extra time to digest the information with which it has been presented.

-The trial is currently set to end on Friday 27 May when lawyers for both sides will make their closing statements, after which the jury will be asked to retire, deliberate and reach a verdict on whether or not, on the balance of probability, Ms Heard did defame Mr Depp in the Post article at the centre of the case.
+The trial ended on Friday 27 May when lawyers for both sides made their closing statements, after which the jury was asked to retire, deliberate and reach a verdict on whether or not, on the balance of probability, Ms Heard did defame Mr Depp in the Post article at the centre of the case.

 If the jury concludes that she did, Ms Heard will be ordered to pay Mr Depp the $50m he is seeking in compensation for loss of earnings, although the court may recommend he is awarded more or less than that figure.